convissor/alis-enhanced/README.md

 Overview
 --------
-Creates an SQLite Database of motor vehicle crash data obtained from the Accident Location Information System (ALIS) run by New York State's Department of Transportation.
+Creates an SQLite database of motor vehicle crash data obtained from the Accident Location Information System (ALIS) run by New York State's Department of Transportation.